 Mrs. Spivey argues two things about burden of proof.
-First, she alleges she was burdened with a responsibility to prove "primary physical custody" granted her "the rights that go with it regarding relocation by the primary custodial parent".
-(Appellant Brief 30).
-She further charges Tim should have been the one to bear a "burden to prove that Rachel was not entitled to relocate with the children".
+First, she alleges she was burdened with a responsibility to prove "primary physical custody" granted her "the rights that go with it with the children".
 (Appellant Brief 30).

 The appellant is wrong.
 Neither party had a burden to prove a right to relocate.
 As joint custodians, no special right to relocate existed for either party.
 See McSwain, 943 So.
 2d at 1290.
 Thus, once the court made a fact-finding of joint custody, the court did not give weight to the appellant's arguments about a right to relocate.